enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 ### a.
 Map projections

 > Map projections try to portray the surface of the earth, or a portion of the earth, on a flat piece of paper or computer screen.
-In layman’s term, map projections try to transform the earth from its spherical shape (3D) to a planar shape (2D).<small>https://docs.qgis.org/3.28/en/docs/gentle_gis_introduction/coordinate_reference_systems.html</small>
+In layman’s term, map projections try to transform the earth from its spherical shape (3D) to a planar shape (2D). <small>[https://docs.qgis.org/3.28/en/docs/gentle_gis_introduction/coordinate_reference_systems.html](https://docs.qgis.org/3.28/en/docs/gentle_gis_introduction/coordinate_reference_systems.html)</small>

 Like any GIS, QGIS displays data on a map that is geolocated on the Earth's surface using coordinates.
 For example, the `OSM Standard` basemap provided by OpenStreetMap is made of thousand of small tiles, each one associated with geographic coordinates.

 You can easily observe this by moving the mouse cursor over the map view while looking at the status bar.
 You will notice that the cursor position is displayed in the `Coordinate` section as latitude and longitude:
 ![](attachments/coordinates.png)

-Indeed, latitude and longitude are positions on the surface of a spherical or ellipsoïdal model of the Earth.
+Indeed, latitude and longitude are positions on the surface of a spherical or ellipsoidal model of the Earth.
 However, QGIS is made for 2 dimensional cartography and is unable to show a 3D representation of the Earth.

 **Map projections** are mathematical transformations that "unfold" the Earth's surface onto a flat plane while preserving some geometric properties of the terrain, either distances, angles, or shapes.